otto-car/frontendchallenge/README.md

 This code challenge allows you to choose your own path and lets you flaunt your creative panache and technical skills along the way.
 Get as much completed as you can, and focus on both functionality and design.

 ## Things we're looking for
-- Clean & readable code is super important, as it means it's easier for people to read, reuse, and refactor your work
+- Clean & readable code is super important, as it means it's easier for people to read, reuse, and refactor your work.
-- Good use of version control means it's easy for people to check and review your code
+- Good use of version control means it's easy for people to check and review your code.
-- Using a testing framework (where applicable) means you're more likely to deliver robust code
+- [Using a testing framework](https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80) (where applicable) means you're more likely to deliver robust code.

 ## The Challenge